 If you've decided you want a larger tattoo design, you're going to have to deal with a bigger outline.
 This is why small tattoos are a good first choice if you're not certain of how much pain you can tolerate.

 If you have your heart set on a grand-scale tattoo design, you may want to split your tattoo session into several smaller ones instead.
 Obviously, there are exceptions to this, such as if your tattoo artist is only in town for a limited time, or you've waited years for your appointment.
 But if you opt to get all the outlining done at one time, and add the shading or color later, your body will have time to heal—and you can take a much-needed break from the shock of the needles.

 Unlike outlining, shading isn't necessary for every tattoo.
 Color and shading simply provide more dimension than line work.

 Contrary to what you might expect, many people report that the shading hurts significantly less than the outlining of the tattoo.
 If you've already made it through your line work, pat yourself on the back.
-You've conquered the most painful part already.
+You've likely conquered the most painful part already.
 You can do this!

 That said, you should understand what is happening during the shading process.
 It's not the simple, single pass of an outline.
 Rather, your artist will be packing ink into your skin repeatedly, often for hours at a time, over the same area—which is why some people mistakenly expect it to be more uncomfortable than outlining.
 But remember: Outlining is very detailed, and your tattoo artist uses needles of a different size for the process.
 The level of pain you experience is a function of more than just repetition.